-The residential program of The BridgeLine welcomes any person with a documented history of traumatic or acquired brain injury and is:
+The residential program of The BridgeLine welcomes any person with a documented history of traumatic or other brain injury and is:

 Program participation is not available for those who pose a threat to the health and safety of themselves or the community.

-- Contact the Executive Director by phone, e-mail, or letter to discuss the situation of your loved one.
+- Contact the Program Manager by telephone or e-mail to discuss the situation of your loved one:

-- Arrange a one month trial for the potential resident
+- Arrange up to a 3-month trial for the potential resident.

 - Share financial planning information about the ability to support your loved one.